robbienguyencode/robbienguyencode/README.md

 Freelance Developer tackling my own projects by fun!
 ----------------------------------------------------

+Majority of my repo projects are private and closed loop.
+In the future I hope to open source my projects for everyone to learn from!

 I've been coding for a short period but I realized as an engineer you get to solve many issues.
 Engineering has always been exciting to me because it challenges me and requires me to think critically.
 I love using languages like python and frameworks of Javascript in my projects.
 When I create software that automates tasks in my life and that helps me enjoy learning to code in the process, that is truly amazing.

 *   🌍  I'm based in Lancaster, PA